fox3000foxy/foxyspoofers/README.md

 ![image](https://github.com/user-attachments/assets/6813f493-00bd-444d-b6db-5990addd730b)
 ![image](https://github.com/user-attachments/assets/e502f809-dc2f-4973-af81-de81aba5545c)

+## ✨ What's new in v1.0.2

+- **Graphical redesign:** Complete UI overhaul for a more modern and consistent look.
+- **User-Agent spoofer finished:** User-Agent spoofing is now fully functional and configurable.
+- **Global settings:** All features except videos are now global (apply to all domains, not just the current one).

+---

+## ✨ What's new in v1.0.1

+- **User-Agent spoofer:** Added the ability to spoof the User-Agent for all outgoing requests.
+- **Geolocation:** Geolocation spoofing UI is present, but the geolocation is not actually instantiated (only the virtual camera is active).

+---

 ## ✨ What's new in v1.0.0

 - **Modern UI:** Responsive popup interface with video drag & drop, animated status, toast notifications.